The Street Seen: Santa Monica Dairy Company

 Well, we have to go out of Ocean Park again - back across the border into Venice - to have a look at the Venice-based Santa Monica Dairy Company.

 The cows graze on pasture in Kenter Canyon.
-In 1903, as the business grows, Santa Monica Dairy moves to the Anderson Rose (1836 - 1902) ranch6 on Rancho La Ballona.
-When the Rose ranch is sold in 1905, Michel buys a 176-acre portion east of Lincoln near Marina Del Rey called Edgemar.7
+In 1903, as the business grows, Santa Monica Dairy moves to the Rose ranch on Rancho La Ballona.
+When the Rose ranch is sold in 1905, Michel buys a 176-acre portion east of Lincoln near Marina Del Rey called Edgemar.6

 Since 1908, Santa Monica Dairy is pasteurizing milk at the Imperial Ice Company plant at 2435 Main St. in Ocean Park - Michel is president of both companies.
-In 1914, all Santa Monica Dairy operations move to the new Rose Ave plant.
+In 1914, all Santa Monica Dairy operations move to the new Rose Ave plant in Venice.
 The milk comes from almost 400 cows fed on alfalfa at the Edgemar Farm.
 In 1916, Michel dissolves the partnership with Hiltbrand.

 By 1923, Santa Monica Dairy is producing 2,000 gallons of milk per day, distributed by 25 wagons and trucks.
-In 1926 Santa Monica Dairy builds a branch milk processing plant in Beverly Hills.9 In 1928, Santa Monica Dairy begins using the Edgemar Farms trademark.
-In 1930 Santa Monica Dairy celebrates 50 years.10 In 1943 the Rose Ave plant is enlarged and modernized.
+In 1926, Santa Monica Dairy builds a branch milk processing plant in Beverly Hills.8 In 1928, Santa Monica Dairy begins using the Edgemar Farms trademark.
+In 1930.
+Santa Monica Dairy celebrates 50 years.9 In 1943, the Rose Ave plant is enlarged and modernized.

-The Rose Ave Venice plant, run by Herman and his four sons (Clarence general manager, Walter sales manager, Ralph on site Edgemar Farm manager, and Howard managing butter and cheese operations in Grant’s Pass OR), employs 225 people - and in 1949 is the largest employer in Venice.
+The Rose Ave Venice plant, run by Herman and his four sons (Clarence general manager; Walter sales manage; Ralph on site Edgemar Farm manager; and Howard managing butter and cheese operations in Grant’s Pass OR).
+In 1949, with 225 employees, it is the largest employer in Venice.

-In 1984, the Michel Brothers sell the Santa Monica Dairy Company (now with annual sales of $20MM) to Foremost.12 The Rose Ave Venice plant ceases operations and the equipment is sold at auction.
+In 1984, the Michel Brothers sell the Santa Monica Dairy Company (now with annual sales of $20MM) to Foremost.11 The Rose Ave Venice plant ceases operations, and the equipment is sold at auction.

 Herman Michel (1872 – 1969) Born in Switzerland, Michel and his compatriot John Grossman (1868 – 1957) come to the US in 1888.
 They go to Santa Ana and then to Merced.
-In 1893 Michel buys out Charles Hawes’ Santa Monica dairy and in 1903 moves to the Edgemar farm east of Marina Del Rey.
-In 1920 Michel, president of Santa Monica Dairy and Imperial Ice, opens the Marine Bank of Ocean Park.
-In 1925 Michel defeats J.C.
+In 1893, Michel buys out Charles Hawes’ Santa Monica dairy and in 1903, moves to the Edgemar farm east of Marina Del Rey.
+In 1920 Michel, president of Santa Monica Dairy and the Imperial Ice Co., opens the Marine Bank of Ocean Park.
+In 1925, Michel defeats J.C.
 Steele in a Santa Monica recall election and serves two terms as Santa Monica mayor.

 In 1910, Frederick Henry Pahl (1876 - 19??), a Venice dairyman, incorporates with the Secretary of State under the name Santa Monica Dairy Company, Incorporated, and proceeds to distribute milk products under this name.
 The courts quickly find that incorporation does not give Pahl any rights to use the trademarked Santa Monica Dairy name.